kushaldas/ircbot/docs/usage.rst

 ================

 This is a bot written for #dgplug summer training.
-This also means it follows the way we organize the sessions on
+This also means it follows the way, we organize the sessions on
 #dgplug channel on freenode.

 config.yml
 ===========

 This file contains the configuration of the tool.
-Example is given below:
+An example is given below:

 ::